Medowhill/pl_articles/en/20/index.md

 ## Acknowledgments

 I thank professor Ryu for giving feedback on the article.
+I also thank ‘요셉’ for finding a typo.